Newmcpe/discord-overlay-dx11-imgui-hook/README.md

 # Discord Overlay DirectX11 ImGUI hook
 A PoC internal DirectX 11 hook which using Discord overlay to render ImGUI menu.

+For egui version check egui branch of this project

 It is based on the [ynuwenhof's imferris DirectX hook](https://github.com/ynuwenhof/imferris)

 # Notes